Epiteugma/13906_FTC2024/README.md

 * Fixes issue where the Control Hub OS's watchdog would restart the Robot Controller app if the Control Hub was not able to communicate with its internal Expansion Hub
 * Fixes certain I2C devices not showing up in the appropriate `HardwareMap` fields (such as `hardwareMap.colorSensor`)
-* Fixes issue where performing a Wi-Fi factory init on the Control Hub would not set the Wi-Fi band to 2.4 GHz
+* Fixes issue where performing a Wi-Fi factory reset on the Control Hub would not set the Wi-Fi band to 2.4 GHz
 * Fixes issue where OnBotJava might fail to create a new file if the option to "Setup Code for Configured Hardware" was selected
 * Fixes issue where performing certain operations after an OpMode crashes would temporarily break Control/Expansion Hub communication
 * Fixes issue where a Control Hub with a configured USB-connected Expansion Hub would not work if the Expansion Hub was missing at startup